Haishi2016/bacon-net/README.md

 **BaconNet** is a neural network architecture for building fully explainable neural network for arithmetic and gradient logic expression approximation.
 A BaconNet network can be used to discover an arithmetical or a logical expression that approximates the given dataset.
 And the result network is precisely explainable.

 This repository contains a series of 2-variable BaconNet implementations.
-Multiple Bacon-Net can be used together to expand the search space; And BaconNet can be stacked into a **BaconStack** that handles arbitrary number of variables.
+Multiple BaconNet can be used together to expand the search space; And BaconNet can be stacked into a **BaconStack** that handles arbitrary number of variables.

 The following table presents a list of famous formulas in different fields that are re-discovered using Bacon-Net using synthetic training data.
 All networks in this repository are implemented using [Keras](https://keras.io/) and Python.